akoksal/LongForm/README.md

 ![The LongForm dataset](figures/intro_example.jpg)

 ## The Dataset and Models
-We release _the LongForm dataset_ on [Github](https://github.com/akoksal/LongForm/tree/main/dataset) and on [HuggingFace](https://huggingface.co/datasets/akoksal/LongForm).
+We release _the LongForm dataset_ on [Github](https://github.com/akoksal/LongForm/tree/main/dataset) and on [Hugging Face](https://huggingface.co/datasets/akoksal/LongForm).
 Check out the paper or these links for more detail.

 _The LongForm Models_:
-We release the models on the model hub of HuggingFace.
+We release the models on the model hub of Hugging Face.
 We cannot release LongForm-LLaMA-7B publicly due to restrictions of LLaMA models.

 LongForm-**T5-XL**: https://huggingface.co/akoksal/LongForm-T5-XL